wangziqi2013/wangziqi2013.github.io/_posts/2023-01-20-austerecache.markdown

 version_mgmt:
 ---

+**Highlights:**

+1. Deduplication and compression can be both applied to SSD cache at the same time using two indices.
+The first is the LBA index that maps chunk addresses to content-based fingerprints.
+The second is the FP index which maps fingerprint values to the storage locations of the chunks on the SSD.
+This two-index architecture essentially the SSD cache a fingerprint-centered key-value store.

+2.

 **Comments:**

 1. Although SHA-1/SHA-256 is extremely unlikely to collide and seems to never happen in practice, the paper should